muhammeddevops/weather-pipeline/README.md

 # Weather Pipeline

-A simple data engineering project that fetches weather data from a public API and stores it in a PostgreSQL database.
+A simple data pipeline project that fetches weather data from a public API and stores it in a PostgreSQL database.

 ## Features